-- The AES Corporation in respect of the construction of a Power Plant in La Brea, Trinidad.
+- The AES Corporation in respect of the construction and maintenance of the 720 MW Gas Fired Power Generating Facility in La Brea.

-- Seven Seas Water Corporation in respect of the construction of a Water Desalination Plant in Point Fortin.
+- Seven Seas Water Corporation in respect of the establishment, construction and maintenance of a Water Desalination Plant in Point Fortin.

-- The Seller in the sale of the Primera Energy Group of Companies.
+- CL Financial Limited in the sale of the Primera Energy Group of Companies.

-- The National Gas Company of Trinidad and Tobago in the acquisition of Total’s assets in Trinidad.
+- The National Gas Company of Trinidad & Tobago Limited in the purchase of Total’s assets in Trinidad.

 - The Ministry of Finance in the establishment of the CLICO Investment Fund.

-- Trinidad Cement Limited in its Rights Issue.
+- Trinidad Cement Limited in its Rights Issue in 2015.

-- Lead Counsel for The Unit Trust Corporation in the establishment of the Calypso Macro Index Fund.
+- Lead Counsel for The Trinidad and Tobago Unit Trust Corporation in its establishment of the Calypso Marco Fund, a publicly listed mutual fund.

-Shalini Rampersad-Campbell is a Partner in the Firm’s Civil Litigation practice.
-Shalini received her Bachelor of Laws (LL.B) with Honours from the University of London.
-Shalini went on to pursue her Master of Laws (LL.M) in an intercollegiate program with the University of London, where she graduated with Merit in the area of Corporate and Commercial Law.
+Shalini Rampersad-Campbell is a Partner in the Firm’s Commercial/Civil Litigation practice.
+Shalini received her Bachelor of Laws (LL.B) with Honours from the University of London and went on to pursue her Master of Laws (LL.M) in an intercollegiate program with the University of London, where she graduated with Merit in the area of Corporate and Commercial Law.
 Shalini also attended The Inn’s Court School of Law through the City University where she obtained her Postgraduate Diploma in Legal Practice.

 She was called to the Bar in Trinidad and Tobago in 2006 and is a member of the Law Association of Trinidad and Tobago and the Law Society of England and Wales.
 In keeping with her belief in continuing professional development and education, she also obtained her International Practice Diploma from the College of Law in the area of International Business Organizations, as well as participating in a Taxation Workshop hosted by the Council of Legal Education, Hugh Wooding Law School.

-Shalini specializes in Corporate Commercial Litigation with primary focus in the areas of Arbitration, Banking and Finance, Business Law, Construction Law, Employment, Environmental Law, Freedom of Information Applications, Insolvency, Insurance Law Judicial Review, Tax Appeals, Company Law and Contract Law.
+Shalini specializes in Corporate Commercial Litigation with primary focus in the areas of Arbitration, Banking and Finance, Business Law, Construction Law, Employment, Environmental Law, Freedom of Information Applications, Insolvency, Insurance Law, Judicial Review, Tax Appeals, Company Law, Personal Injury, Tort, Copyright Infringement and Contract Law.
+Shalini also has experience in alternative dispute resolution which includes mediation and conciliation.
 She acts as Instructing Attorney at Law and Advocate, as well as providing advisory work in these areas.